chmouel/pipelines-as-code/docs/content/docs/guide/repositorycrd.md

     pipelinerun_provenance: "default_branch"
 ```

+In this example, for the repository `https://github.com/owner/repo`, Pipelines as Code will always look for the `PipelineRun` definition on the default branch, no matter which branch triggers the event.

 {{< hint info >}}
-Letting the user specify the provenance of the PipelineRun definition to the default
-branch is another layer of security.
-It ensures that only the one who has the
-right to merge commits to the default branch can change the PipelineRun and have
-access to the infrastructure.
+Setting the `PipelineRun` definition source to the default branch adds another level of security.
+It makes sure that only people who can merge code into the default branch can actually change the pipeline and influence your infrastructure.
+It's like saying, "Only changes that are officially part of the main codebase can change how we build and deploy."
 {{< /hint >}}

-## Concurrency
+## Keeping Things in Check: Concurrency

-`concurrency_limit` allows you to define the maximum number of PipelineRuns running at any time for a Repository.
+The `concurrency_limit` setting lets you control how many `PipelineRuns` can be running at the same time for a single repository.
+It's like setting a maximum number of workers for your CI/CD jobs.

 ```yaml
 spec:
   concurrency_limit: <number>
 ```

-When multiple PipelineRuns match the event, they will be started in alphabetical order.
+If multiple `PipelineRuns` are triggered by an event, they'll be started one after another in alphabetical order.

-Example:

-If you have three pipelineruns in a .tekton directory, and you create a pull
-request with a `concurrency_limit` of 1 in the repository configuration, then all
-of the pipelineruns will be executed in alphabetical order, one after the
-other.
-At any given time, only one pipeline run will be in the running state,
-while the rest will be queued.

-## Scoping GitHub token to a list of private and public repositories within and outside namespaces
+Let's say you have three `PipelineRun` files in your `.tekton` directory (`pipeline-a.yaml`, `pipeline-b.yaml`, `pipeline-c.yaml`), and you set `concurrency_limit: 1` in your repository config.
+If you create a pull request, all three pipelines will run, but one at a time, in the order `pipeline-a`, then `pipeline-b`, then `pipeline-c`.
+Only one will be actively running at any moment, while the others wait in line.

+## Expanding the Scope of Your GitHub Token

-By default, the GitHub token that Pipelines-as-Code generates is scoped only to the repository where the payload comes from.
+By default, the GitHub token Pipelines as Code creates is limited to just the repository that triggered the event.
+But sometimes, you need that token to reach into other repositories too.

-However, in some cases, the developer team might want the token to allow control over additional repositories.
-For example, there might be a CI repository where the `.tekton/pr.yaml` file and source payload might be located, however, the build process defined in `pr.yaml` might fetch tasks from a separate private CD repository.
+For example, maybe your CI code lives in one repo (say, `ci-repo`), but your actual build process (defined in `pr.yaml`) needs to pull tasks from a separate private repository (like `cd-tasks-repo`).

-You can extend the scope of the GitHub token in two ways:
+You can broaden the token's reach in two ways:

-- _Global configuration_: extend the GitHub token to a list of repositories in different namespaces and admin have access to set this configuration.

-- _Repository level configuration_: extend the GitHub token to a list of repositories that exist in the same namespace as the original repository
+* **Globally:** Admins can set up a list of extra repositories that *any* Repository CR in *any* namespace can access.
-and both admin and non-admin have access to set this configuration.
+* **At the Repository level:**  You can specify extra repositories that *only* the current Repository CR (and others in the same namespace) can access.
+Both admins and regular users can configure this.

 {{< hint info >}}
-When using a GitHub webhook, the scoping of the token is what you set when creating your [fine-grained personal access token](https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/#creating-personal-access-tokens).
+**Webhook users, take note:** If you're using a GitHub webhook, the token scoping here is similar to what you set up when you created your [fine-grained personal access token](https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/#creating-personal-access-tokens).
 {{</ hint >}}

-Prerequisite

-- In the `pipelines-as-code` configmap, set the `secret-github-app-token-scoped` key to `false`.
-This setting enables the scoping of the GitHub token to private and public repositories listed under the Global and Repository level configuration.
+**Before you start:**

+Make sure you've set `secret-github-app-token-scoped` to `false` in the `pipelines-as-code` configmap.
+This setting is what enables this extra token scoping magic.

-### Scoping the GitHub token using Global configuration
+### Global Token Scope Configuration

-You can use the global configuration to use as a list of repositories used from any Repository CR in any namespace.

-To set the global configuration, in the `pipelines-as-code` configmap, set the `secret-github-app-scope-extra-repos` key, as in the following example:
+For a cluster-wide list of extra repositories, admins can edit the `pipelines-as-code` configmap and set the `secret-github-app-scope-extra-repos` key.
+Like this:

   ```yaml
   apiVersion: v1